LIHPC-Computational-Geometry/dds-hexmeshing/definitions/algorithms/generate_report.README.md

 - speedup : duration of Evocube divided by the duration of our algorithm

 - open : open the 3D viewer.
 After 5s, the 3D model switches between the labeled mesh and a fast polycube estimation.
 If no labeling was generated, the triangle mesh is displayed instead.
+Screen space Ambient Occlusion (SSAO) is on by default.

 "feature edges" group